Unlock Your Perspective & Discover More Joy: 4 Things You Can Do TodayMay 16, 2023

 Maybe you realize that you think you always get better results when you yell.

-Maybe a parent or teacher said you were an angry kid and that became your automatic response.
+Maybe yelling was modeled for you growing up and that became your automatic response.

 Maybe you realize that you only hate being questioned because you feel like you are losing authority or respect.